 A large part of the identity of Glenn Youth is service.
 Each year our youth partner with a local non-profit to build relationships and work to impact change.
 We commit to working with this organization at least two Saturdays in the fall and spring, with additional summer dates.
 This year our youth have chosen to partner with Trinity Community Ministries.

-Youth also have the opportunity to serve throughout Atlanta during the week of June 8 – 12.
+Youth also have the opportunity to serve throughout Atlanta for one week in June.
 During this week youth may volunteer to help with Vacation Bible School in the morning at Glenn and then will travel throughout Atlanta serving in the afternoons.
-Contact Rev. Blair Setnor to sign-up for this week of local service.

 Additional service and mission opportunities include a yearly week long mission trip in June or July.
 This year, youth will travel internationally to the Bahamas to work with Bahamas Methodist Habitat.
 Summer of 2016, our youth will work stateside with Servants in Faith and Technology.